Nilgai: Taxonomy

+The nilgai was described by Peter Simon Pallas in 1766 who proposed the scientific name Antilope tragocamelus.
+Pallas based his description on an account of a male nilgai by James Parsons.

 Etymology

 The vernacular name "nilgai" /ˈnɪlˌgaɪ/ comes from the fusion of the Hindi words nil ("blue") and gai ("cow").
 The word was first recorded in use in 1882.
 Alternative origins could be from the Persian gaw ("cow").
 The nilgai has been referred to by a variety of names: neelghae, nilgau, nilgo, nylghau, and nylghai, constructions referring to other "blue" animals.
 They are also known as white-footed antelope.
-During Mughal emperor Aurangzeb's reign (1658–1707) of India, the nilgai was known by the name nilghor ("nil" for "blue" and "ghor" for "horse").
+During Mughal emperor Aurangzeb's reign of India, the nilgai was known by the name nilghor ("nil" for "blue" and "ghor" for "horse").